 Final season: 1976

 When he became a member of the 1972 Miami Dolphins — the only team to ever go undefeated from start to finish over a regular season and an entire playoff in NFL history — quarterback Earl Morrall had already been a professional football player for 17 seasons.
-Earl was drafted at 22, and he was 38 when the Dolphins went on their historic run.
+According to Pro Football Reference, Earl was drafted at 22 and was 38 when the Dolphins went on their historic run.
 He played all the way through 1976 and promptly landed a gig at the University of Miami when he stopped playing.

 5. Doug Flutie